It is Morning in the World

 And gradually I began to draw away from doom scrolling town criers like Fitts and Webb - in their relentless pursuit of facts - facts unleavened by compassion and joy.

-I also pulled away from Chris Hedges and Richard Webb - who waged an evangelistic war of facts - true enough facts - but delivered with an undercurrent of disgust.
+I also pulled away from Chris Hedges and Richard D. Wolff - who waged an evangelistic war of facts - true enough facts - but delivered with an undercurrent of disgust.

 Unlike these tireless “THE END IS AT HAND” town criers - I had a deep and abiding faith in America and in human beings.